There will be some firsts in the 2014-15 Union College men’s hockey schedule.

 After the Nov.
 15 game against Princeton, the Dutchmen will play nine straight away from Messa.

-Other schedule highlights the Dutchmen playing the in Notre Dame’s Shillelagh Tournament Nov.
+Another schedule highlight is the Dutchmen playing the in Notre Dame’s Shillelagh Tournament Nov.
 28-29.
 Union will face the Fighting Irish in the first round, a game that could be televised by NBCSN.
 The cable network has a contract with Notre Dame to televise the Irish’s home games.
 Ohio State and Western Michigan are also in the field.

 The Dutchmen will play in the Frozen Holiday Classic at Webster Bank Arena in Bridgeport, Conn., Dec.
 29-30.
 Union will take on UConn in the first round.
 UMass Lowell and Sacred Heart are in the tourney.